guilhermegscastro/Empire-State-Building-Valuation-Case-Study/README.md

 ## How to Navigate This Case Study

 1. Open the ARGUS file to review building valuation.
-2. Locate the **present value output** used as acquisition price.
-3. Open the Excel model.
+2. Open the Excel model.
-4. Review consolidation of:
+3. Review consolidation of:

    * Building valuation
    * Observatory operations
-5. Analyze final investment returns and sensitivities.
+4. Analyze final investment returns and sensitivities (Property Summary).

 ---